Chernobog21/Sales-Analysis-Based-on-Excel-Project-3/README.md

-# Sales Analysis Based on Excel (Project 3)
+# Sales Analysis Using Excel-Based Dataset (Project 3)

-This is my first data analysis project where the dataset is based on an Excel spreadsheet and not a СSV.
+This project focuses on exploratory data analysis of sales data stored in an Excel-based dataset.
-The following actions were performed on the data:
+The analysis included the following steps:
-- Data clearing
+- Data cleaning
 - Checking data completeness and presence of duplicates
 - Correlation analysis
 - Sales analysis by month